 To do this, you might want to use a tool like the Eisenhower Matrix to evaluate tasks and identify the one you need to address first.
 Focus on quadrants 1 and 2 below:

 The Eisenhower Matrix can also help you identify the tasks that you can delegate or eliminate.

 Using the graphic above, quadrant 3 involves urgent and non-important activities.
-You can delegate these tasks to an assistant or other team members.
-This will free up your time and energy for more important decisions throughout the day.
+You can delegate these tasks to an assistant or team member.
+This will free up your time and energy for more important decisions.